Home > Mac Data Recovery Tips

 Reset NVRAM / PRAM

-Unfortunately, you fail to fix the flickering screen after restarting your MacBook, you can reset NVRAM / PRAM.
+Unfortunately, if you fail to fix the flickering screen on your MacBook, you can reset NVRAM / PRAM.

 NVRAM is short for nonvolatile random-access memory.
 It stores some settings and system-related information, such as recent kernel panic information, start-up selection, display resolution, etc.